Carthage Festival inscription: Text of the inscription

+Similarity to Communion

 Speaking in line B.4 of "sacred" objects (HQDŠT), the sentence «yakūn halèḥem hû’», He shall be the 'bread', reminds one of the Christian rite of the Holy Communion, where communicants consume bits of bread and wine which through transubstantiation are believed to have transformed into the body and blood of Jesus Christ.
 In Christianity the practice goes back to 1 Corinthians 11:24, where Christ at the Last Supper breaks a bread, saying "This is my body which is for you.
 Do this in remembrance of me".

 Such sacramental meals were a common element in ancient mystery religions.
 The Carthaginian festival seems to present another example of this practice.